randy3k/ChangeList/README.md

 Keymap
 ----------------------
-Note that it overwrites the default keymap ``super+,`` for consistency.
+It overwrites the default keymap ``super+,`` for consistency.<br>

-TODO
+I wish to map <code>\`.</code> or ``'.`` to ``go to the last edited location``.
+However vintage has used them for bookmarks and I couldn't overwrite them without touching vintage code.

+Known issues
 -----------------------
-* Don't update change list while undoing.
+* Undo will change the history (ironic, huh!?).
+I have no idea on how to correct this at this moment.
-* Multi cursor support is now limited, only the locataion of first cursor will be saved.
+* Multi cursor support is now limited, only the location of first cursor will be saved.
   However, multi cursor editing preserves the history.
+* Line joining will result in losing all edit history of both lines.
+It is done intentionally to avoid any possible problems which may occur.